 If you’re uncertain whether worm composting is right for you, then a DIY worm farm is a low-risk investment.
 All required materials sare obtainable at no cost.

-Under favorable conditions, composting worms double in population every 60-90 days.
+Under favorable conditions, worms reproduce quickly and can double in population every 60-90 days.
 So if you know somebody who owns a worm farm, grab a handful of compost worms to breed them up.
 You can get some polystyrene boxes from any fruit and vegetable shop.
 They will be more than happy to give them away instead of seeing them end up in landfill.
 A broccoli box is perfect for a home-made DIY worm bin.

 Not Interested in DIY?